 Chester County PREP

-Diakon Youth Services’ Parenting Relationships and Employability Program is designed to provide training, education and support focused on social skills and community connections for pre- and postadjudicated delinquent and dependent males and females 15 to 19 years of age.
+Diakon Youth Services’ Parenting Relationships and Employability Program (PREP) is designed to provide training, education and support focused on social skills and community connections for pre- and post- adjudicated delinquent and dependent males and females 14 to 18 years of age.
 Operated in the evening, the program works collaboratively with juvenile probation departments; children, youth and family services; schools, youths, parents, extended families, and the community.
 Diverse staff and programming emphasize physical, psychological and emotional safety for everyone and helps those who have been victims rebuild a sense of control and empowerment.
+Attendance in the evening hours, promotes structured time for program participants while engaged in prosocial interactions and structured programming.

 This program engages students and parents in a variety of ways within a highly structured competency-based evening program.
 Through mentoring, role-modeling and support, program staff members build a strong foundation of knowledge and skills focused on successful completion of competency in such areas as community connections, workforce development and family relationships.